Curvature forms and Curvature functions for 2-manifolds with boundary: Abstract

 \section{Abstract}

-We obtain that any 2-form and any smooth function on 2-manifolds with boundary can be realized as the curvature form and the Gaussian curvature function of some Riemannian metric, respectively.
+We obtained that any 2-form and any smooth function on 2-manifolds with boundary can be realized as the curvature form and the Gaussian curvature function of some Riemannian metric, respectively.